6thsolution/dart_sealed/sealed_example/README.md

 import 'package:sealed_annotations/sealed_annotations.dart';
 ```

-Add `part` pointing to a file which you want classes be generated in. with `.super.dart` extension.
+Add `part` pointing to a file which you want classes be generated in. with `.sealed.dart` extension.

 ```dart
 part 'weather.sealed.dart';